xma711/notebook/software_engineering/devOps/phoenix_project_a_book/README.md

 many things/methodologies we try to do is to prevent unplanned works;
-need to coordinate chanages better so that they won't fail. orderly handling of outages and incidents..
+need to coordinate chanages better so that they won't fail.
+Orderly handling of outages and incidents..

-other points
+Other points
 ------------------

 1. identify the constraints.